schibsted/spid-tech-docs/resources/articles/authentication.md

 In accordance with
 [the OAuth specification](http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-3.1.2),
-SchAcc redirects the user back to the client.
-When an authentication error occurs, SchAcc redirect the user to a specific, client-provided, OAuth failure redirect url.
+Schibsted account redirects the user back to the client.
+When an authentication error occurs, Schibsted account redirect the user to a specific, client-provided, OAuth failure redirect url.
 This is an optional feature, which means that if no special failure redirect URI is provided, we will redirect failures to the same redirect URI used in the Oauth flow, unless the failure is due to an invalid redirect uri provided.
 If an invalid redirect is URI provided, we will default to the client's default redirect URI.

-SchAcc's redirect scheme ensures that the user always has a way to return to the client.
+Schibsted account's redirect scheme ensures that the user always has a way to return to the client.
 Upon the user's return it is up to the client to decide what the error is and how to handle it.
 The redirect will contain an error code: